biojava/biojava.github.io/_wikis/BioJava:Performance:ReverseComplement.md

 ==================================

-This source code is run in the [example that determines the reverse complement](BioJava:Performance "wikilink") of a DNA sequence.
+This source code is run in the [example that determines the reverse complement](/wikis/BioJava:Performance "wikilink") of a DNA sequence.

 ```java import org.biojava.bio.seq.impl.RevCompSequence; import
 org.biojavax.bio.seq.RichSequence; import